MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/System/envsav.md

 2. Send it to PUB400
    - use ftp (or better ftps with FileZilla) to transfer it directly in the target library (suggestion is to use the B library as a recipient of the save file) as provided by PUB400 [To transfer a save file to PUB400 from your PC](https://pub400.com/cgi/faqs.nd/go?yCURCAT=3&yCURFAQ=10)
      - note that the procedure above __does not work when using sftp__
-   - copy it by any way (sftp, scp, iACS, Windows Explorer if a mapped disk exists...) into an IFS directory then use **CPY TOOBJ(thesavefilenameinIFSformatwithaFILEextension) TOCCSID('*CALC')* command; there is no need to create the save file first and TOCCSID(*CALC) is mandatory for the copy to work
+   - copy it by any way (sftp, scp, iACS, Windows Explorer if a mapped disk exists...) into an IFS directory then use *CPY TOOBJ(thesavefilenameinIFSformatwithaFILEextension) TOCCSID(\*CALC)* command; there is no need to create the save file first and TOCCSID(*CALC) is mandatory for the copy to work
 3. Once the save file is in the target library, checkout its content with *DSPSAVF* command to make sure it is using the proper format
 4. Use the procedure provided on PUB400, [how to restore from a save file](https://pub400.com/cgi/faqs.nd/go?yCURCAT=3&yCURFAQ=8).